Your donations send the message that you care.

-Please note that, unfortunately due to Covid-19 guidelines, we are not able to accept any gently used items, including clothing, toys, baby supplies, household items etc.
+Please note that, unfortunately due to COVID-19 guidelines and the limitations of our storage and distribution capacity, we are not able to accept any gently used items, including clothing, toys, baby supplies, household items etc.

 If you would like to make an in-kind contribution, at this moment, we find ourselves in need of the following items:

-- Gift cards for No Frills, Walmart and Shopper’s Drug Mart.
+- Gift cards for No Frills, Amazon, Walmart and Shopper’s Drug Mart.

-- Silent Auction Items (new items ranging from bath & beauty, cooking and household, sports, kids and more).
+- Silent Auction Items (new/unused items ranging from bath & beauty, cooking and household, sports, kids and more).

-- New Toys for Holiday Campaign (kids up to age 17, our greatest need is typically ages 8-12).
+- New Toys for Holiday Campaign (kids up to age 17, our greatest need is typically ages under 3, and 9-12).

-We know you want your belongings to find a second life, and support someone else… and every organization is able to support that goal in different categories.
-For items we cannot accept, many of our partners do.
+We know you want your belongings to find a second life, and support someone else… and every organization is able to support that goal in different ways.
+For items we cannot accept, many of our friends and partners do.
 But please note we strongly recommend contacting them before your visit, to get the most up-to-date information on their current needs, restrictions and procedures.

 We are not accepting or distributing food at this time.
-But our friends at the Daily Bread Food Bank are in great need however, and we encourage you direct your non-perishable food there.
+But our friends at the Daily Bread Food Bank are in great need, and we encourage you direct your non-perishable food there.

 Our neighbours at Haven on the Queensway often collect not only food, but gently used clothing, children’s items, household items and more.